nephlm/gnosis2/docs/source/hero_creation/edges.md

 reduce the pain pool below 3 dice.
-* During a particular type of challenge a Hero may spend a one or more Favor and reduce the pain pool by 1 on the pain pool's next roll for each Favor spent.
+* During a particular type of challenge a Hero may spend a one or more Favor and reduce the pain pool by 1 on the pain pool's next (or current) roll for each Favor spent.